Jurajzovinec/homework-cloud-talk/cloudtalk_third_task/README.md

 npm run start-third-task-constant
 ```

 Optimization of synchronization is based on storing "last updated" property of object from hubspot API.
 This timestamp is compared with the timestamp of latest synchronization.
 Based on result of this comparison old record is updated on the side of MySQL database.
-Synchronization is however slowed by inefficient way of comparing contact - ticket assosications.
+However, synchronization is slowed by inefficient way of comparing contact - ticket assosications with previous stored data.

-MySQL database named uses three tables with following schemas:
+MySQL database named uses four tables with following schemas:

 ```text
 USE hubspot;